ayumi-cloud/oc-security-module/README.md

 This module has been optimized to work with php `7.4.x` and `8.x` versions - we recommend upgrading from any lower php version.

+> This module will not work with php below version 7.3

 **A full list of requirements to install Summer CMS, can be found here: [Summer CMS Requirements](https://github.com/ayumi-cloud/sc-main/blob/main/README.md#requirements-).**

 ## Machine Learning :computer: